ghga-de/DRS3_/README.md

 ---
 The following should serve as a template for the final repo's README, please adapt accordingly:
-# My-Microservice - A Short Description
+# DRS3 - A GA4GH DRS compliant download controller

 A longer description explaining the use case of this service.